-A joint competition run by the Royal Geographical Society (with IBG) and the Financial Times.
+A joint competition run by the Society and the Financial Times.

 A clear essay or ArcGIS StoryMap which is well-evidenced and reaches a clear conclusion

-You can find further information about sustainability and climate change using the RGS-IBG and FT for Schools online resources
+You can find further information about sustainability and environmental issues using the Society's and FT for Schools online resources:

 Financial Times FT Free subscription for schools